robertu94/robertu94.github.io/content/learning/hpc.markdown

 + Learn a language with good tooling for HPC, supported on your cluster.
 Writing software for one machine is hard; writing software for a team of machines with diverse and specialized hardware is harder.
 Using a language that has mature libraries to support different use cases will make things easier.
   + [C/C++](learning/cpp.html)
   + [Python](learning/python.html)
-  + Fortran, Julia, and Scala (for big data) are also popular
+  + Fortran, [Julia]({{< ref  2022-12-15-three-neat-things-with-julia.markdown >}}), and Scala (for big data) are also popular
 + Learn how to schedule batch jobs and run interactively on your cluster.
 On super computers, you often need to request time to run a task rather than just running it.
 The software that allows you to request time is called the scheduler.
 Often it provides facilities to coordinate between jobs, monitor their progress, and to notify you when they are finished.
++ Profile first to understand the bottlenecks of your applications.
+Learn how to user a profiling tool available on your system.

+>

++ Profile an application that you use on a super computing cluster.
+What parts of it are slow?
+How efficiently are you using the hardware capabilities of the machine?
+What libraries or tools exist that could enable you to speed up and better utilize the machine?
+{.activity}

 # Common Frameworks and Their Alternatives